elunna/nerfhack-changelog/README.md

 * Silver items can corrode (xnh)
 * The iron ball and chain cannot be destroyed from rusting (Evil)
 * Poison gas clouds can rot organic armor
+* Extrinsic poison resistance protects items from rotting in poison gas.
 * Monsters can wear down and destroy **ANY** armor with the destroy armor spell (Evil)
 * Item erosion can be repaired by dipping into a potion of restore ability (xnh)
 * Scrolls can burn up when hitting hot ground in Gehennom.
 (3.7 introduced potions being shattered when dropping on hot ground - this just takes it a step further.)